 Absolutely.
 If you’re a business heavily relying on SaaS products (Salesforce, Dropbox, Google Docs, Gmail …) something like ThousandEyes is a must-have.
 Even if you can’t do a thing when an ISP two hops down the road scrambles their BGP configs, you’ll have at least an insurance policy when unhappy users start shouting at you … and a plausible reason why it might be a good idea to switch ISPs and pay someone else a bit more for a more reliable service.

-ThousandEyes was a sponsor of Networking Tech Field Day 6.
+ThousandEyes was a sponsor of Networking Tech Field Day 6 and so indirectly covered some of my travel expenses.